Spotify planning to raise prices as Q2 earnings loom: Report

 Spotify CEO Daniel Ek previously said he was taking "a balanced portfolio approach" when it comes to the company's pricing strategy.

-But analysts had largely expected the streamer to announce higher prices at some point, especially after recent hikes at Apple Music (AAPL), Amazon Music (AMZN) and most recently YouTube Music (GOOGL).
+But analysts had largely expected the streamer to announce higher prices at some point, especially after recent hikes at Apple Music (AAPL), Amazon Music (AMZN), and most recently YouTube Music (GOOGL).

 On Thursday, YouTube raised the prices of both its ad-free YouTube Premium plan and YouTube Music Premium plan to $13.99 per month and $10.99 per month, respectively.